couchbaselabs/crouton/README.md

 ## Status: ☠️EXPERIMENTAL☠️

 This is very new code!
-So far, it builds with Clang (Xcode 14) on macOS, and GCC 12 on Ubuntu.
+So far, it builds with Clang (Xcode 14) on macOS, GCC 12 on Ubuntu, and Visual Studio 17 2022 on Windows.

+The tests have only been run on macOS yet.
 Test coverage is very limited.

 APIs are still in flux.